TheShadowOfHassen/0-ad-history-encyclopedia-mod/unused/elephants_in_the_hellenistic_world.md

 Elephants were obtained either through trade with the Mauryan Empire in the Far East or caught in the wild through long and costly expeditions deep into the African continent.
 Taming and training were difficult due to elephants' complex social behavior.
 And they also required enormous amounts of food, which could be challenging and expensive to acquire and transport over long distances.
 For these reasons, the possession of elephants usually signified high prestige.
 A number of different Hellenistic monarchs bore the symbol of an elephant as a way to showcase their wealth and power.
-It was, for example, also a popular motif to be depicted on royal coinage. monarchs bore the symbol of an elephant as a way to showcase their wealth and power.
+It was, for example, also a popular motif to be depicted on royal coinage.